-Who Was Ham Luske?by Jim Korkis, staff writer
+Who Was Ham Luske?by Jim Korkis, contributing writer

 Many Disney fans around today actually got a chance to meet and talk with legendary Disney animators like Frank Thomas, Ollie Johnston, Ward Kimball, Eric Larson and Marc Davis.
 Those same fans can also tell you that these artists were part of the iconic “Nine Old Men”, some of the best animators to work at the Disney Studios.